Patton Jones Yorke

-Patton Jones Yorke was a plantation owner and politician in Louisiana.
+Patton Jones Yorke (January 7, 1843 – March 31, 1893) was a plantation owner and politician in Louisiana.
 He represented Carroll Parish in the Louisiana House of Representatives.
-He served from 1868 to 1873.
+He served from 1868 to 1873 and again from 1875 to 1876.
+Noted as P. Jones Yorke, he was a Republican.

 He was the eldest son of Louis S. Yorke and Adelaide née Patton Yorke.
-Patton served as a cavalry officer in the U.S. Army during the American Civil War.
+Patton served as a cavalry officer in the Union Army during the American Civil War.
 According to a family history he achieved the rank of colonel with a New Jersey cavalry unit.
-He married Rebecca Coleman in 1865.